 - the demand for the job.

-The salary usually meets the Scottish Living Wage (currently £8.45 as of November 2016).
+The salary usually meets the Scottish Living Wage (currently £8.75 per hour).
 Highly experienced waterway operatives covering large stretches of waterway may be able to earn more.
 In some cases you may also get accommodation with the job.

 - You would have to work outdoor in all weathers.